Views: 75

 Even if people would listen to the message of His apostles, how could they possibly accomplish the task?
-The fastest overland transportation was horseback, but which of the apostles could afford a horse?
+The most rapid overland transportation was horseback, but which of the apostles could afford a horse?
 The most rapid travel by sea was by slow sailing vessels.
 Communications were no better.
 The apostles could personally speak the message orally or they could write it and send it on its way by personal messenger.
-In either case, they were limited by the slow travel methods.
+In either case, they were limited by very slow travel methods.

 And what about the severe racial prejudice among the first converts, even affecting the apostles?
 Christ had sent them to all nations, but their Jewish background caused them to consider the Gentiles as unworthy of their evangelistic efforts for years.